klaasnienhuis/devfab/docs/guide/studio/environment.md

 <CodePenEmbed id="GRPrxNB/6110888b69ae520e2ad33e07fbdfb352" tab="result" />

-This example uses the exact same ligthing settings as teh previous example.
+This example uses the exact same ligthing settings as the previous example.
 But here we split the `setEnvironment` call in two.
 You'll see that here, one buttonpress suffices to get the environment we want.
 In the previous example it took two buttonpresses.